Does My Dog Have A Flea Allergy?

 If this scenario sounds familiar, it’s actually very possible your poor pup has flea allergy dermatitis.

-The Dodo reached out to Dr. Ursula Oberkirchner, a veterinary dermatologist and owner of Advanced Veterinary Dermatology in Florida, to find out what flea allergy dermatitis is and how it can affect your dog.
+The Dodo reached out to Dr. Ursula Oberkirchner, a veterinary dermatologist and owner of Advanced Veterinary Dermatology in Florida, Dr. Michelle Hall, a veterinarian at Dutch, and Dr. Brian Evans, a veterinarian and medical director at Dutch, to find out what flea allergy dermatitis is and how it can affect your dog.

 What is flea allergy dermatitis?